-1.0 Overview
+1.0 Introduction

-2.0 Google Cloud
+3.0 Google Cloud

-2.1 GCS (Cloud Storage)
+3.1 GCS (Cloud Storage)

-Create a 256-bit AES key in Fortanix DSM with the
+Run the following command to create a 256-bit AES key in Fortanix DSM with the

 EXPORT

-key operation enabled.$ python sdkms-cli create-key --obj-type AES --key-size 256 --name Google-Cloud-Master-Key --exportable
+key operation enabled:$ python sdkms-cli create-key --obj-type AES --key-size 256 --name Google-Cloud-Master-Key --exportable

-Export this key on your application environment.
+Run the following command to export this key on your application environment:

 $ python sdkms-cli export-object --name Google-Cloud-Master-Key

-Add the following option to the
+Run the following command to add the following option to the

 GSUtil